Utah vs. Oregon State NCAA Football Odds, Plays and Insights | October 23, 2021

 Oregon State Stats and Trends

-- The Beavers have covered the spread once this season when underdogs by 3 points or more (in two chances).
+- This year, the Beavers have one ATS win in two games as an underdog of 3 points or more.

-- Oregon State's games this season have eclipsed the over/under two times in six opportunities (33.3%).
+- Oregon State's games this year have gone over the total in two out of six opportunities (33.3%).

-- Oregon State is 3-2 against the spread and 3-2 overall when the team amasses more than 347.0 yards.
+- In games that Oregon State piles up more than 347.0 yards, the team is 3-2 against the spread and 3-2 overall.

 - The Beavers have turned the ball over nine times this season, one more turnover than the Utes have forced (8).